 The Honoring Our Pact Act (which encompasses the Camp Lejeune Justice Act) entitles veterans who suffered severe health consequences from exposure to toxic chemicals in the Camp Lejeune water supply during their service to receive compensation.
 A toxic water compensation fund was designed to compensate former Camp Lejeune residents who suffered from a long list of cancers and other serious health issues.

 A second federal statute, the Caring for Camp Lejeune Families Act of 2012 (CCLFA), entitles qualifying veterans who served at Camp Lejeune during periods of high water contamination and their family members to VA medical care.
 This can include compensation for care directly related to conditions caused by the contaminated Camp Lejeune water filled with toxic substances and other medical care needs.

-The medical care and toxic water compensation a Marine Corps veteran receives under those laws can vary depending on certain factors.
-Dedicated Camp Lejeune attorneys can answer all of your questions about your specific rights.
+The medical care and toxic water compensation a Marine Corps veteran receives under those laws can vary depending on certain factors including:

 Scope of Medical Care